leafranking/app/README.md

 # Hello world!
-This is new rating app.test
+This is new rating app.